damianStrojek/damianStrojek/README.md

-### Hi there, I'm Damian - aka damianFresh (Counter-Strike nickname) 👋
+### Hi there, I am Damien 👋

 ## I'm a Student, Engineer and an Author!

 - 👮 I work as a Security Engineer at [Objectivity].
 - 🔭 I used to be top600 worldwide and top20 in Poland on TryHackMe!
 - 🌱 I’m currently studying Computer Science at GUT in Poland.
 The topic of my engineering thesis is [*Design and implementation of a didactic security testing environment for web applications*](https://github.com/damianStrojek/Security-Testing-of-Web-Applications).
 The second big project that I am currently working on is [*an application for monitoring the performance of a computing cluster*](https://github.com/damianStrojek/Measuring-Performance-in-Computer-Claster).
-- 📚 In high school, I co-authored 3 IT-related books for technicians and students.
+- 📚 In technical high school, I co-authored [3 IT-related books for technicians and students](https://www.empik.com/szukaj/produkt?q=damian%20strojek&qtype=basicForm).
 - 🥅 2023 Goals: Obtaining OSCP by the end of summer break.
 - 🎃 Proud owner of eJPT, AZ-900, SC-900, and CompTIA Security+.
 - ⚡ Fun fact: I spent around 6000 hours in Counter Strike and I train weightlifting.